jhon1125572/AL1/restful/Team1/users.md

 **Edit photo**
 ----
-  Returns json data about a photo's update.
+  Update a user and returns json data about a user updated.

 * **URL**

-  /photos/
+  /api/v1/users

 * **Method:**